Pagination allows your readers to view all possible search results. By default, we return the top 20 articles ranked by relevance.

 Primary search language

 The primary search language determines how we perform the stemming to reduce the words to their root form.
 You can set this in Settings > Search in the Language section:

 Our search supports many of the world's most common languages.

-Available search languages: Arabic, Armenian, Basque, Brazilian, Bulgarian, Catalan, Chinese, Czech, Danish, Dutch, English (default), Finnish, French, Galician, German, Greek, Hindi, Hungarian, Indonesian, Irish, Italian, Japanese, Korean, Kurdish, Norwegian, Persian, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish, and Thai.
+Available search languages: Arabic, Armenian, Basque, Brazilian, Bulgarian, Catalan, Czech, Danish, Dutch, English (default), Finnish, French, Galician, German, Greek, Hindi, Hungarian, Indonesian, Irish, Italian, Kurdish, Latvian, Lithuanian, Norwegian (Bokmål), Norwegian (Nynorsk), Portuguese, Romanian, Russian, Spanish, Swedish, and Turkish.

 If your language isn't listed, we recommend using English (the default).

 Why does primary search language matter?
 The stemming rules for English are different from those for German, French, and so on.
 For example...

 - In English, possessive "apostrophe s" is removed so that "Pete's" becomes "Pete".